 Instructional Computer Center Information

 The Instructional Computing Center is a computer lab dedicated to law student use.
-There are 35 Dell PCs and 2 Macintosh G5 workstations.
+There are 36 Dell (Windows 7) workstations.
 Each student has a unique login to the lab, with an individual, private network drive, and has access 24 hours a day, 7 days a week.
 Information Technology staff are available 8am - 5pm, Monday through Friday to assist students.

 UC Davis School of Law is one of only a handful of law schools that does not charge a printing fee.
 Students are provided 1,500 pages per semester at no cost.
-The computer lab houses 3 laser printers.
-One for Lexis research, one for Westlaw research.
-The remaining printer is dedicated to all other student printing.
-We do ask that students send Lexis and Westlaw jobs to the appropriate printer, as this both utilizes the resources provided by Lexis and Westlaw, and ensures students realize the full benefit of their quota.
+The computer lab in the basement houses 3 high-volume printers, plus another exclusively for Lexis research.
+There are two additional printers in other parts of the building: one behind the Law Library Circulation desk on the first floor, and another on the second floor just outside the Darling Lounge.
+We do ask that students send Lexis jobs to the appropriate printer, as this both utilizes the resources provided by Lexis, and ensures students realize the full benefit of their quota.

 Each student has a 60MB network drive (Z drive) for storing documents.
 This storage is backed up nightly and we run an offsite backup weekly.
 Students are encouraged to use this drive as a backup mechanism for their research.
 The best practice would be to store your research on a USB flash drive, and routinely copy the contents to your computer lab Z drive.